AustinGentis/CloudProject/README.md

 - Create a Container Instances with both a Public IP and port 25565 and 22 open
 - load a docker image onto to Container instances
 ### Furture Plan
+- Start the Minecraft server from the website
+This would be done by having a link/button on the website trigger a action to write to Service bus (like serverstart=1) this method will also be used to turn the server off. a logic app would then read the service bus and exicute a script that would then change the Service bus back to the origonal value and start the server. once the server was started another logic app would retrive the container's IP write it to a service bus and then display it on the website.
+### Well Architected Framework Pillars